 Time-Managment and On-Task Apps

 Parents are finding they have become their children's school day secretary, making sure they log-in to classes and turn in work on time.
 We discussed helping children working at home become more independent through the use of time-management and on-task Apps.
 Although many organizational Apps have been used, success seems to be found in more analog methods of printing out or writing down a schedule of events and checking items off a list.
 Keeping a calendar nearby, going through the agenda for each class before the start of the school day helps shed light on what everyone should expect from the day.
 The ultimate goal is to have students do all of this on their own, eventually learning the routine and managing their own time.
+Try the Goalie App.

 At our last meeting we had a question about text readers for a student with an SDI which indicates "text to be read aloud to the student".
 The family is still seeking support from the school district as some of the text is in PDF form.
 As most text readers come with a cost, we inquired with the district on the availability of grants for families.
 We will provide any response we receive here in the future.
 For more information on the original question and response head to our October 2020 Meeting Minutes.
 Try Voice Dream Reader App, although there is a cost, it may be possible to receive a grant to pay for it.